gatsbyjs/gatsby/docs/docs/deploying-to-zeit-now.md

 now
 ```

 That's all!

-Your application will now deploy, and you will receive a link similar to the following: https://my-gatsby-project-fhcc9hnqc.now.sh/
+Your site will now deploy, and you will receive a link similar to the following: https://gatsby-functions.now-examples.now.sh

 ## References: